getkaiwa/kaiwa-server/README.md

 Any XMPP server that supports websockets would work, but Prosody also supports some extra features that makes Kaiwa nicer to use, like message archiving.

-It works with PostgreSQL (LDAP optionally).
+It works with PostgreSQL (and LDAP optionally).

 ## Installation with Docker